loobah/Classic-Arcade-Game/README.md

 ## Contributing

-This game was developed entirely with HTML and JavaScript.
+This game was developed entirely with CSS, HTML and JavaScript.

 Felipe Fragoso - 02 may 2019